 Get Free Audit

-How to Cache Static Content With NGINX
+How to Cache Static Files With NGINX

-How to Cache Static Content With NGINX
+How to Cache Static Files With NGINX

 NGINX is a powerful tool for static content delivery (ex. images, JavaScript, CSS, etc.).
 It proposes a simple mechanism for caching on a client’s side allowing to reduce server load and increase content delivery speed.